siriussecurity/dettectinator/README.md

 - CSV: any csv with ATT&CK data sources and products (file)
 - Excel: any Excel file with ATT&CK data sources and products (file)

-It's easy to create your own Dettectinator plugins or edit the ones we've provided to cover additional scenario's.
+It's easy to create your own Dettectinator plugins or edit the ones we've provided to cover additional scenarios.

 More information on how to use Dettectinator and how to use and create plugins can be found in the [wiki](https://github.com/siriussecurity/dettectinator/wiki).